This gorgeous recipe for eggs Benedict with smoked salmon comes from chef Gareth Mullins of The Marker Hotel in Dublin.

 - To plate, place two slices of the toasted English muffin on each serving plate, top with two slices of smoked salmon followed by two poached eggs and a spoonful of the hollandaise sauce over each egg, serve the warmed asparagus on the side.

-* Originally published on our sister publication Food & Wine.
+* Originally published in 2019 for our sister publication Food & Wine